Response of a Kerr black hole to a generic tidal perturbation: Response of a non-extremal Kerr black hole to generic tidal perturbations

-Another limitation of the above analysis corresponds to the fact that the calculations performed in this section are valid for an non-extremal Kerr BH, not for an extremal Kerr BH.
-This is because of the choice of the ill-behaved coordinate $z$.
-In addition, as already emphasized earlier, the above results hold for non-zero spin of the perturbation.
-Thus, we will study the tidal effects due to external scalar field, as well as for an extremal Kerr BH, separately in the next sections.
+In addition, the above computations have been performed for an non-extremal Kerr BH and hence can not be applied for an extremal Kerr BH in a straightforward manner.
+This is because of the choice of the coordinate $z$, which becomes ill-behaved in the extremal limit.
+Moreover, as already emphasized earlier, the above results hold for non-zero spin of the perturbation.
+Thus, we will study the tidal effects due to an external scalar perturbation, as well as for an extremal Kerr BH, separately in the next sections.